anythinglord/ima-first/README.md

 ## CHANGELOG

-### V1.12.7
+### V2.0.5
-- Add loading component in log_in view
+- verify data in register form
-- Changes in user view
+- Add Backdrops in user & service view
-- Generate alternatives
+- Visual changes in all components & views
-- put messages in user and services views
+- Add snackbars in user and services views

 ### V1.8.2
 - Dialog in services and user views